-Diverse platforms for collaboration exist within Edmonton that allow artistic and heritage communities to connect, create and collaborate.
+Diverse platforms for collaboration artistic and heritage communities to

-- Work with City Administration, cultural agencies, post-secondary institutions and businesses to develop incubation hubs for interdisciplinary and cross-sector artistic creation, production and presentation. - Work with arts venues to improve affordability for artists and organizations to support production and presentation. - Convene the arts community to share expertise, promote collaboration and networking. - Build a digital framework to mobilize critical discourse and arts impact documentation, arts information and public awareness campaigns.
+- Work with City Administration, cultural agencies, post-secondary institutions and businesses to develop incubation hubs for interdisciplinary and cross-sector artistic creation, production and presentation.2 - Work with arts venues to improve affordability for artists and organizations to support production and presentation.3 - Convene the arts community to share expertise, promote collaboration and networking.4 - Build a digital framework to mobilize critical discourse and arts impact documentation, arts information and public awareness campaigns.

-- Broaden the Edmonton City as a Museum Project (ECMP) initiative to include public art, neighbourhood and cultural heritage to create a significant platform for cultural discovery and building sources of knowledge. - Connect individuals, groups and organizations with the people, skills, networks, and resources they need to do high-quality, creative, and innovative heritage work.
+- Broaden the Edmonton City as Museum initiative to include public art, neighbourhood and cultural heritage to create a significant platform for cultural discovery and building sources of knowledge. - Connect individuals, groups and organizations with the people, skills, networks, and resources they need to do high-quality, creative, and innovative heritage work.